Primary Navigation Mobile

 The infotainment isn’t the most intuitive, but the Jazz retains a good number of physical switches.

 Even more convenient is the Honda Personal Assistant, again, first seen in the Honda e.
-Like most modern voice control systems this can understand conversational and contextual speech, so you don’t need to ask it to programme the sat-nav or find a parking space in a particularly robotic way – it learns how you speak, rather than you learning what it listens for.
+Like most modern voice control systems this can understand conversational and contextual speech.
+We found you didn’t need to ask it to programme the sat-nav or find a parking space in a particularly robotic way – it learns how you speak, rather than you learning what it listens for.

 Connectivity has also been given a huge boost with the inclusion of Android Auto and wireless Apple CarPlay, plus an optional WiFi hotspot to keep passengers entertained on the move.